 1. Claw your way to decluttering.

-Decluttering, depending on the size of your home and the amount of the clutter, is not a simple task.
-It inevitably consumes a lot of time and energy and so it is important to keep in mind that there is no need to rush.
+Decluttering, depending on the size of your own house and the amount of the clutter, is not a simple task.
+It inevitably consumes a lot of time and energy and so it is important to keep in mind that you can start with a few things and there is no need to rush.

-Take some time to breathe and rest while organizing.
+When you start decluttering, take some time to breathe and rest between few hours.
 Remember that small progress is still progress.
 When you are in no hurry of completing the work, and when no pressure suffocates you, even a humble folding of a set of newly-laundered clothes can be considered as today’s success story.
 All you have to do is start somewhere.

 2. Find an organization method that works for you best.

 The world of cleaning and organization isn’t colored black and white.
 There’s no right or wrong way of storing things; but there are methods that are proven effective that may just work out for you, too.

 You might be familiar with Marie Kondo’s KonMari decluttering method.
 She and her “ask yourself whether it sparks joy” mantra has helped a bunch of households to live a life of simplicity and minimalism.
 According to the tiding guru, once an object no longer sparks joy in you, it’s time to toss it away – this is the best way to keep your home free from clutter!
 Only keep items in one space that spark joy to you.

 Another method that might be effective for you is the 90/90 Minimalism Rule.
 Here, you start by asking yourself if you have used the item in the span of 90 days, or if you will want to use it in the next 90 days to come.
 If not, then this is your sign to let it go.